tarunravi/vtuber-assistant/about_code/emotion_parsing_and_live2d_integration.md

 **New Features:**
 - Listens for `{"type": "emotion"}` WebSocket messages
 - Dispatches `emotion` events to the event bus
-- Maintains a raw buffer that includes the emotion tag for debugging
-- Logs the complete raw assistant output (including emotion tag) to console on completion
+- Logs the complete assistant output on completion (raw text only)

 **Event Handling:**
 ```typescript